tpkelly/gaming-the-system/a_challenger_appears/README.md

 ![Leaderboard](../images/CILeaderboard.png)

 Players are encouraged to write more tests, and make sure everything works before committing to the shared source control, as well as making small, frequent commits.

+Nobody wants to be the bottom of the leaderboard, so players strive to become better coders.
+As they get better they surpass their peers, who in turn strive to improve themselves.